 Isidoor Bruers died immediately, Albert died three days later in the hospital in Diest.
 The mother of the Rocourt family got badly injured too, but she survived the bombardment.

 In commemoration of this horrible event, a little chapel was inaugurated where the house once stood.
+In 2019, however, the chapel was destroyed by the owner of the land, just because he was mad at the community of Lummen, a sad and despiteful deed.

 Chapel in the Priesterse Heidestraat (photo: Andy Truyers)